home-screens/home-screens-plugin-home-assistant/README.md

 - **Trends.** Turn on **24-hour history** to draw a sparkline with the day's range on sensor cards that measure things (temperature, power, CO₂...).
 The single-entity view draws that day full-width behind the number instead.
 - **Tiny.** ~45 KB gzipped.
 No icon font.
 Shared display cache — N modules on one screen make one `/api/states` call per tick.

+Going the other direction — controlling your displays *from* Home Assistant, including by voice through Assist ("show the calendar", "tell everyone dinner is ready") — is covered by the [Voice Control guide](https://homescreens.dev/docs/voice-control).
+Its house-modes pattern pairs with this plugin: modules show or hide based on a mode you set by voice.

 ## Setup

 ### 1. Create a Long-Lived Access Token in HA